 Congeniality at the Office

-Our students benefit from mentors, who are there to help our students out in any way possible, whether it is to help manage workloads, offer guidance in a specific area of law, or even if it is just to have a lunch buddy.
+Our students benefit from mentors, who are there to assist students in any way possible, whether it is to help manage workloads, offer guidance in a specific area of law, or even if it is just to have a lunch buddy.

 Breaking Down the Door:

-All work and no play can get quite tedious so we have a fun social calendar aimed at the students throughout the articling year.
+All work and no play can get quite tedious, so we have a fun social calendar aimed at the students throughout the articling year.
 One night you could be centre court at a Raptors game or hobnobbing at the various legal social events in the city.
 Another day might find you scavenger hunting on Centre Island or checking out new wines at a private tasting.
-We also pride ourselves in putting together social events aimed at all members of our firm, whether it is the Winterfest party or soaking up the sun at our annual Family Firm Summer Picnic.
+We also pride ourselves in putting together social events aimed at all members of our firm, whether it is our Winterfest party or soaking up the sun at our annual Family Firm Summer Event.

 Not just Sandwiches:

-Every Thursday, the firm holds an internal CPD lunch in the main boardroom for all lawyers and students.
-It’s a chance to get to know everyone and have some tasty lunch, while also learning about the latest cases or statutory updates.
+Every Thursday, the firm holds an internal CPD lunch in the main boardroom and virtually by Zoom for all lawyers and students.
+It’s a chance to get to know everyone and, if you go in person, have some tasty lunch, while also learning about the latest cases, the business of law, or statutory updates.

-After a long week, our lawyers and students enjoy a little downtime on Fridays at 5 pm with drinks and goodies.
+After a long week, our lawyers and students enjoy a little downtime on Fridays at 5 pm with drinks and goodies, even virtually.
 It’s a chance to wind down, enjoy a drink, and chat about that great file you got to work on.

-Minden Gross’ involvement with the community is demonstrated by our continued partnership with various charities and community programs.
-We encourage our students to also get involved at this level and have been proud of some of the great accomplishments we've achieved over the years.
-Our firm supports various programs and charities, ranging from Camp Ooch, to Lawyers Feed the Hungry, to the LAWS Student Job Program (a program for marginalized high school students who have an interest in law).
+Minden Gross LLP’s commitment to the community is demonstrated by our continued partnership with various charities and programs.
+We encourage our students to also get involved at this level and have been proud of the great contributions we’ve achieved over the years.
+Our firm supports numerous programs and charities, ranging from Camp Ooch, to Lawyers Feed the Hungry, to the LAWS Student Job Program (a program for marginalized high school students who have an interest in law).

-We encourage our firm members, as individuals, to get involved with the community and are proud that many of us have chosen to give back by working on a pro bono basis, serving on various boards and participating in various fund-raising activities.
-Our students are also encouraged to take a lead in student-specific events such as our United Way fundraiser, Daily Food Bank Law Challenge, and 40 Oaks Community Clothing drive.
+We support firm members, as individuals, in giving back to the community and are proud that many offer their time and expertise on a pro bono basis, serve on various boards, and participate in various fund-raising activities.
+Our students are also encouraged to take the lead in student-specific events such as our United Way fundraiser, Daily Food Bank Law Challenge, and 40 Oaks Community Clothing drive.

 Minden Gross LLP is and always has been committed to providing equity in the workplace.
-We have developed our procedures and policies with a view to implementing the principles of employment equity in our hiring practices, business practices, and community involvement.
+We have developed our procedures and policies integrating principles of employment equity and inclusion in our hiring practices, business practices, and community involvement.
 This is not only the right thing to do, but with a global network of clients, it makes good business sense.

 Global Point of View

-Minden Gross LLP is the Toronto member of the Meritas Affiliation of Law Firms Worldwide.
+Minden Gross LLP is the Toronto member of Meritas Law Firms Worldwide.
 What is Meritas?
-It’s an affiliation of law firms, representing every major city in the world.
+It’s a global alliance of leading independent law firms, representing every major city in the world.
 In fact, Meritas has over 180 firms in more than 85 countries.
 We represent clients from around the world who are doing business in Canada or who are here in Canada and do business overseas.
-As the Toronto member affiliate, we are the Canadian gateway for incoming referrals from around the world.
-And from our clients' perspective, we are only an email or phone call away from connecting our clients with global representation.
+As the Toronto member affiliate, we are the Canadian gateway for incoming referrals from across the globe.
+And from our clients’ perspective, we are only an email or phone call away from connecting our clients with global representation.

 Our students are involved in all sorts of files that originate through Meritas connections.
 This translates into international exposure in all areas of law, whether it is cross-border structures, cross-border M&A or financing files, international employment issues, or litigation issues that transcend Canadian borders.